raspberrypilearning/visualising-sorting-with-python/lesson-6/worksheet.md

 					medium.append(i)
 	```

 - You can now check that your code is working.
-Save it and run it, then use the interpreter to have a look at the contents of `small`, `medium` and `large`.
+Save and run it, then use the interpreter to have a look at the contents of `small`, `medium`, and `large`.

 ## Making a recursive function

 - Now that the main list has been divided, you need to run `small` and `large` back through the algorithm.
-To do this you'll need to turn it into a function.
+To do this you'll need to turn it into a function:

 	```python
 	def my_quicksort(some_list):